domvm/domvm/README.md

 - will/didMount (dom insertion)
 - will/didUnmount (dom removal)

-`did*` hooks fire after a forced dom repaint. `willRemove` & `willUnmount` hooks can return a Promise to delay the removal/unmounting allowing you to CSS transition, etc.
+`did*` hooks fire after a forced DOM repaint. `willRemove` & `willUnmount` hooks can return a Promise to delay the removal/unmounting allowing you to CSS transition, etc.

 ### Isomorphism & SSR